MrFixit96/hashi-windows/README.md

 # Windows Install Scripts for Hashicorp Tools
+## NAME:
+Install-Vault.ps1
-## NAME Install-Vault.ps1
+## SYNOPSIS:
-## SYNOPSIS Downloads and Installs Vault and Consul
+Downloads and Installs Vault and Consul

+## DESCRIPTION:
-## DESCRIPTION This script will:
+This script will:

 Download the requested Vault and Consul binaries Unzips and install them to the chosen location